 Katwijk is a popular dutch coastal town which has a strong fishing history and is home to a Roman army settlement.
 The sandy beach is 4.5km long and leads into the beaches of Schevengin and all the way to Zandvoort in the north.
 This is a party town from June to September where the beach pavilions, cafes and terraces are full of tourists soaking up the sun!

 Wassenaar is a beautiful little town with a village feel which is also home to the Dutch Royal family.
-Being located mid point between the Hague and Amsterdam, Wassenaar is a place where many expats live and makes this a great little town to visit for coffee, lunch and people watching!
+Being located between the Hague and Amsterdam, Wassenaar is a place where many expats live and makes this a great little town to visit for coffee, lunch and people watching!

 Leiden is the city of discoveries, famous for is culture, learning and art with perhaps it most well known artist being Rembrandt who was born in there.
 It has always been a city of learning and today is a popular university city.
 The Mayflower 400 year celebrations are now underway which celebrates the pilgrims who left the UK, settled in Leiden for almost 12 years before leaving again for a new life in the New World!